yun2/pbartifact/README.md

 We took the average of the three and got 0.31% ~ 0.3%.

 ###memo
-1. CLRs of Sequel II may have the x-type artifact.
+1. CLRs of Sequel II have the x-type artifact.
 See [Sequel.md](Sequel.md)

 2. the adapter sequence of pacbio is shown at https://github.com/TomSkelly/PacBioEDA/blob/master/H5BasFile.py